Sandia National Laboratories

 Exceptional service in the national interest

-Sandia has supported space launch safety analyses for the Department of Energy (DOE) and the National Aeronautics and Space Administration (NASA) since 2006.
+Sandia has supported space nuclear launch safety for both the Department of Energy (DOE) and the National Aeronautics and Space Administration (NASA) since 2006.
 Our support includes producing the final safety analysis report (FSAR) for the Mars Science Laboratory (MSL) mission launch in 2011 and the FSAR for the Mars 2020 mission launch in July 2020.
+NASA’s Mars Science Laboratory is a global pioneer in Martian landings, research, and exploration.
+The following webpages provide information, data, and charts to explain in detail the methodologies, scenarios, and approaches associated with Space Nuclear Launch Safety.
+The goal of safety analysis is to characterize a quantitative estimate of radiological risk and provide information on how nuclear safety can be improved.
+Sandia seeks to continue to deliver excellence and robust R&D in Launch Safety for all its customers and stakeholders.

 Due to the potential for release of radioactive material into the environment during a launch or earth-flyby accident, a safety analysis is required to assess the potential hazards from launch or return-from-orbit accident scenarios.